JBroks/booksy-reviews/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;

-- [MockFlow WireframePro](https://www.mockflow.com/) - Online tool that was used to create wireframes.
+- [MockFlow WireframePro](https://www.mockflow.com/) - Online tool that was used to create wireframes;
--

 - [DBDiagram](https://dbdiagram.io/home) - A relational database diagram design tool used to create database schema.

 <a name="testing"/>